 This home page of Getting Things Done serves as a resource for SoHE employees and students regarding the building, website requests, technology information, and human resources questions.
 Specific resources can be found in the links above.
-Hiring, travel and event planning, parking, hiring information and more can be found in the Business Office section of the website.
+Business office, human resources, additional tech information, governance, and other documents can be found on the SoHE KnowledgeBase.

 Building & Facilities

 For minor building issues, you can email BITS@sohe.wisc.edu or call 608-265-0534.
 Learn more about other Nancy Nicholas Hall Policies.

 For emergency business concerns during business hours (8am – 5pm M-F) call 608-265-0534 or go to BITS in room 1116.

 Emergency building concerns that occur after hours, or on the weekend should be reported to University Police Department at: 608-264-2677..
 You may need to leave a message.

 Nancy Nicholas Hall is open 7am-8pm.
 Off-hours access to the building or a secure space can be obtained through Building Information Technology Services (BITS).
 Bring a valid WISC card to room 1116 or email full name and card ID firstname.lastname@example.org.
 Requests for secure space must be made by the department chair, administrator, faculty or staff member assigned to that space.

 Contact email@example.com with the office number, name, and NetID of the person who needs the line.
 Please specify needs for long distance access and/or a voice mail.